datadistillr/ddr_public_docs/docs/connecting-data/querying-files/pdf.md

 _modification_date, _trapped
 FROM dfs.`pdf/20.pdf`
 ```

-The query below demonstrates how to define a schema at query time:
+The query below demonstrates how to define a schema at query time.

 ```sql
 SELECT * FROM table(cp.`pdf/schools.pdf` (type => 'pdf', combinePages => true,